MattFennell/Kubernetes/README.md

 ### Running Kubernetes locally in Minikube
-Assuming you can get Minikube running locally, then run the following commands from the root directory of this repo from a Git Bash terminal with Admin privileges.
+Assuming you can get Minikube running locally, then run the following commands from the root directory of this repo in a Git Bash terminal with Admin privileges.

 1.  `minikube start --vm-driver=hyperv --hyperv-virtual-switch=minikube --v=7 --alsologtostderr`
 1.  `kubectl apply -f https://raw.githubusercontent.com/kubernetes/ingress-nginx/master/deploy/mandatory.yaml`